Why Native Plants are Important for Bird Gardens

 Plant for Different Seasons: Birds have different needs throughout the year.
 Plant a variety of native plants that bloom at different times of the year to provide food and shelter for birds year-round.

-By creating a habitat that meets the needs of different bird species, you can attract a diverse range of bird visitors to your garden.
+By creating a habitat that meets the needs of different bird species, you can attract a diverse range of avian visitors to your garden.
 Remember to provide water, shelter, and different feeding stations, and plant for different seasons to create a sustainable and beautiful bird garden.

 Attracting Hummingbirds to Your Bird Garden